2025 NECV Presentations

 Be More Active with the Opportunity to Walk with Friends… Old and New!

-- Participants of this session will gain the knowledge and skills necessary to adopt this program within their community/county/state by using the potential, power, and knowledge of community volunteers to develop their own walking program.
+• Participants of this session will gain the knowledge and skills necessary to adopt this program within their community/county/state by using the potential, power, and knowledge of community volunteers in developing their own walking program.

 Working in Extension is working communities, and working in communities requires partnerships.
 Often in our work, we build networks to enhance our programs; within these networks, we identify, recruit, engage, and retain volunteers.
 At the heart of our work is the partnerships we develop and maintain.
 Our session will take you on a journey through a thirty-year partnership that connects military-connected youth and families with the Extension 4-H program.
 Through exploring the 4-H Military Partnership that includes the Department of Defense, Army, Air Force, and Navy Headquarters along with USDA, Extension, and 4-H, participants will have an opportunity for discussion as we consider what makes a partnership successful and how you can create connections in your community that create mutually beneficial programs.
 We will look at the lessons learned through the partnership from navigating competing interests to speaking each other’s language.
 Whether you’re looking for a local collaboration, a statewide partnership, or to strengthen a connection, lessons learned in the 4-H Military Partnership can help build your powerful partnership.